Spread the word

 Search the web for organizations and groups with the same goals and themes as you, they could be interested in partnering up for a larger Good Deeds Day project.
 Think big: find volunteer centers, shelters, community centers or anyone else who could be interested in the notion of doing good deeds and in spreading the word about your event or project.
 Send them this one pager to explain all about Good Deeds Day and why they should join!
 You can also reach out to potential sponsors, who might be able to help supply equipment or a budget for your project.

 Reach out to your followers!
-Whether on facebook, twitter or instagram, let your friends and followers know that you’ll be taking part on April 2, 2017.
-Use facebook graphics and cover photos available on our website for an easy winner post.
+On any social media platform, let your friends and followers know that you’ll be taking part in Good Deeds Day.
+Use Facebook graphics and cover photos available on our website for an easy winner post.

 If you go with your own original post, try using a bright, high-quality photo, and keeping your message brief and inspirational, to get as many people interested as you can.
 Use #GoodDeeds Day and @gooddeedsday for even better exposure!